Fhma/MT_ATL/README.md

 *Executable java file:* Stage1.java

 ### Overview
-This java project can be used to execute the concrete mutation operators of ATL against all loaded ATL model transformation modules and produce all valid mutations.
+This java project can be used to execute the concrete mutation operators of ATL against candidate ATL program models.

 ### configurations package
-Contains the configuration java files to be loaded by *Stage1.java*.
+Contains configuration files to be loaded by *Stage1.java*.
 The configurations names of files are given in the file *modules.configurations*.

 ### metamodels package
-Contains the metamodels of input and output of the original transformation modules.
+Contains metamodels of input/output of the candidate transformation programs.

 ### transformations package
-Contains all transformation programs that are loaded by the *Single1.java*
+Contains all candidate programs that are loaded by the *Single1.java*

 ### operatorDefinitions folder
-Contains all implementation of concrete mutation operators that are executed against the transformation programs.
+Contains all implementation of concrete mutation operators.

 ### generatedMutations folder
 Holds the output of the execution of the mutation operators (mutants).